 Let’s will start with one of the most economical option for travel in Orlando, the I-Ride Trolley.
-For getting around the International Drive area this is by far the lest expensive option.
+For getting around the International Drive area this is by far the least expensive option.
 At $1.25 per ride (free for kids 12 and under with a paying adult!), or a variety of unlimited passes ranging from $4 -$17 based on how many unlimited days you choose, this allows for a super inexpensive travel option around International Drive.
-However, the I-Ride Trolley has a fairly limited footprint (for example, you cannot take the I-Ride Trolley from the airport to the attractions, or from Universal to Disney.)
-Take a look at our Complete guide to the I-Ride Trolley to learn more about this great value transportation option.
+However, the I-Ride Trolley has a relatively limited footprint (for example, you cannot take the I-Ride Trolley from the airport to the attractions, or from Universal to Disney.)

 The most economical way to travel around Orlando outside of the I-Drive area is by shared shuttle service.
-When traveling by this method, you will be in a 15-passenger van with other patrons.
-By combining your trip with others you will be able to get discounted rates for the trip.
-This a great way to visit local attractions and also get out to some of the farther out spots like Cocoa Beach, the Tampa area, or Kennedy Space Center.
+When going by this method, you will be in a 15-passenger van with other patrons.
+By combining your trip with others, you will be able to get discounted rates for the trip.
+This an excellent way to visit local attractions and also get out to some of the farther out spots like Cocoa Beach, the Tampa area, or Kennedy Space Center.

 Mears Transportation offers this service for $19-$21 for one-way adult travel for Disney/Universal from the Orlando International Airport.
 While going from the airport to the theme parks is the primary use for the shared shuttle service with Mears, other scenarios may apply as well.
 For example, if you are staying on-site at Universal or in the International Drive area and you’d like to visit Disney World, many times Mears will have a shared shuttle for this route.
 Check out this PDF file for more information.